RossLabCSU/Genetics2022/Reproducibility/UniProt_Reference_Proteomes/README.md

 python plot_NumberOfProts_with_SRdomain_DomainsOfLife.py
 ```

-These two commands generate Fig 4A and preliminary supplementary tables.
+These commands generate Fig 4A and preliminary supplementary tables.
 </br></br>
 For analyses of Pfam domain annotations among SR/SR-related proteins in the UniProt reference proteomes, run the following commands in-sequence: